Does experience matter?

 You don’t need to be a Black Belt to teach!

 The argument is that anyone can be a teacher of Martial Arts because its far more important that you can communicate well with people.
-Some systems proactively recruit junior students, in some cases with mere months of training experience to teach Karate or Taekwondo for them to an unsuspecting audience and this help them to grow their business or franchise.
+Some systems proactively recruit junior students, in some cases with mere months of training experience to teach Karate, Kung Fu, Taekwondo or even Tai Chi for them to an unsuspecting audience and this help them to grow their business or franchise.

 Part of this argument is valid, in that in order to be a good teacher, you need to be a good communicator at many levels and in many different ways.
 In the past, I’ve seen people as high as 7th Dan, who technically were good at Karate, but were awful at teaching it and developing their students.